top of page

 Anti-seizure medications

-Always talk to your physician or pharmacist prior to taking St. John's Wort if you're on any prescription drug.
+• Always talk to your physician or pharmacist before taking St. John's Wort if you're on any prescription drug.

 Mild: Dry mouth, dizziness, fatigue, nausea, increased sensitivity to the sun (photosensitivity)